Agustín Ubal: FC Barcelona (2020–2024)

-Covirán Granada (2024-25)
+Covirán Granada (2024–2025)

 On June 19, 2024, Ubal signed with Covirán Granada of the Liga ACB.
-With Granada, Ubal averaged 4.9 points per game and 2.6 rebounds in 14.2 minutes, which were not enough to help the Andalusians avoid relegation at the end of the 2024-25 ACB season.
+With Granada, Ubal averaged 4.9 points per game and 2.6 rebounds in 14.2 minutes, which were not enough to help the Andalusians avoid relegation at the end of the 2024–25 ACB season.

-BAXI Manresa (2025-present)
+BAXI Manresa (2025–2026)

 On June 20, 2025, Ubal signed with BAXI Manresa of the Liga ACB and EuroCup.

+Return to FC Barcelona (2026–present)

+On July 17, 2026, Ubal FC Barcelona of the Liga ACB and the EuroLeague.
+Returning two years after the end of his previous spell, Ubal signed a three-season deal.

 National team career

 Ubal has represented Uruguay's youth ranks in several international tournaments, such as the 2019 U16 Americas Championship with the U16 Team.

 Ubal made his debut for the senior Uruguayan national team against Paraguay in February 2021.
 At only 17 years of age, Ubal scored 20 points to help his country win the game.